Surferbird News-Links, 47th Edition

 Some of my favorite memories from growing up in the Deep South are the drives to New Orleans and eating beignets at CaféDu Monde.
 No, they're not healthy, especially cooked in cottonseed oil as recommended.
 But let's not worry about that today!

 Everyone knows already that walking has many health benefits.
 So rather than share an article on walking, here's a link to one of my favorite places to walk, Benicia, CA. For those of you interested in history, go ahead and snoop around the website — I think you'll be glad you did.
 Jack London was known to haunt those parts.
 And I do believe General Ulysses Grant did a bit of jail time in Benicia for drunkenness.

 Lake Pontchartrain Causeway (wikipedia.org)

 This was the most common way to get to New Orleans, depending on which part of Mississippi or Louisiana you were coming from.
 And it used to be the longest bridge over water in the world — almost 24 miles longs.
-On one of my trips across the causeway, I rode as a passenger in my father’s 1968 Mustang during a driving rain storm while listening to Simon and Garfunkel and the Beatles — singing along with the 8-track player the whole way.
+On one of favorite memories is riding across the causeway in my father's 1968 Mustang during a driving rain storm while listening to Simon and Garfunkel and the Beatles — singing along with the 8-track player the whole way.
 Are you old enough to remember those?
-In addition, here’s a link to a short video on the history of Lake Pontchartrain Causeway.
+In addition, here's a link to a short video on the history of Lake Pontchartrain Causeway.